Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 If you know a bug  has been fixed or can safely be ignored, please click the 'Mark as fixed' or 'Ignore' button on the error in the Slack message.

-To get more details on a bug you'll need to go to [our Bugsnag inbox here](https://app.bugsnag.com/scottish-tech-army/volunteer-app/errors) -- you'll need the login details from another team member.
+To get more details on a bug you'll need to go to [our Bugsnag inbox here](https://app.bugsnag.com/scottish-tech-army/volunteer-app/errors) -- you'll need the Bugsnag login details from another team member.

+  > Note: there are two Projects in Bugsnag -- one for the front-end app ('Volunteer app'), another for the API ('Volunteer app API').
+Make sure you're looking at the right one.
+You can also filter by development/production.

+  > When you look into an error, click on it in the Inbox in Bugsnag, then on the 'Stacktrace' tab you'll need to find where the error originated.
+The first entry in the stacktrace is just the `logging` module, you need to find what's below that and click to expand it to see where in the code the error actually occurred.

 ### Logging errors to Bugsnag during development